Policies and Procedures

 iii.
 Instructor will invite a TCSJ colleague to observe a lesson and conduct a debrief based on the focus areas.

-2. If concerns arise, instructor will be formally observed once during each course offering until concerns are rectified, or it is determined the instructor is not suitable for employment.
+d.
+If concerns arise, instructor will be formally observed once during each course taught until concerns are rectified, or it is determined the adjunct faculty member’s performance does not warrant continued employment.

 POLICY

-All faculty members, regardless of status, are expected to participate in faculty meetings.
+All faculty are expected to participate in faculty meetings specific to their assignment to maintain their status.

 POLICY